ab492/ThermoPi/README.md

 # ThermoPi

 This is the code for `ThermoPi`, a smart home controller for all things temperature in my flat.
 It's designed to run on a Raspberry Pi (Raspberry Pi 3 Model B Rev 1.2).
-There are two core components to the code: the smart thermostat component and the temperature logging component.

 ## Getting Started
 1. Clone the repo.